NaveedFarahani/naveedfarahani.github.io/_posts/2020-04-01-designreview.md

 </figure>
 The slide creation process was a lot of fun to work on because it offered a bit of a creative outlet in figuring out to how to convey everything visually and it was also a big departure from the document writing that we had been doing up until that point.

+My Thoughts:
+The Design Review was a great chance to improve both my presentation and PowerPoint skills.
+As I had learned during my PEY, doing the work is only half of the job, you still need to be able to effectively explain what you did to the relevant stakeholders or else no one will credit you.
 The presentation itself went quite well, and we were able to answer our client’s questions.
 In addition to our contact within GlobalMedic, two other senior members were present during our meeting, and all of their feedback was extremely helpful and mostly positive.
 Not only did we receive approval to continue with our design, but we also had comments that would help us guide us in improving the solution and creating our final design.
 To read more, click [here!](https://naveedfarahani.github.io/courses/finalreport).